FK Arkadag: History

 On 1 November 2024, the club suffered defeat against Al-Arabi to end a streak of 61 consecutive wins in official competitions (50 in the Ýokary Liga, 9 in the Turkmenistan Cup, and 2 in the AFC Challenge League).
 However, this streak is not recognized by the Guinness World Records due to concerns about the league's governance.
 The Guinness instead recognizes Al-Hilal's 34 game win streak from 2023–24.

-On 10 May 2025, Arkadag won the inaugural AFC Challenge League after beating Svay Rieng 2–1 after extra time in the final.
-They became the first team to tentatively qualify for the 2025–26 AFC Champions League Two group stage.

-On the eve of the start of the group stage AFC Champions League Two, the FK Arkadag added Röwşen Muhadow, who holds the PRO coaching category, to participate in the AFC Champions League Two as head coach.
-On September 18, Arkadag footballers earned their first point in their debut match in the AFC-2 Champions League, drawing 0:0 with Uzbekistan's Andizhan.

-At 25 September 2025 FK Arkadag won the Turkmenistan Super Cup for the second year in a row, defeating FC Ahal 3–0 in Nusaý Stadium, Ashgabat.
+On 10 May 2025, Arkadag won the inaugural AFC Challenge League after beating Svay Rieng by 2–1 in the final.
+They became the first club to tentatively qualify for the 2025–26 AFC Champions League Two group stage.
+On the eve of the group stage, FK Arkadag added Röwşen Muhadow as the new coach.
+On September 18, Arkadag earned their first point in the ACL2 debut match, drawing 0–0 with Uzbekistan's Andijon.
+On 25 September 2025, FK Arkadag won the Turkmenistan Super Cup for the second year in a row, defeating FC Ahal by 3–0 at Nusaý Stadium.

-In September 2025, President of Turkmenistan Serdar Berdimuhamedov awarded the "Medal For the love of the Fatherland" medals to FC Arkadag members, including director Arslanmyrat Amanow, head coach Vladimir Bayramov, coaches Ahmet Allaberdiyev and Pawel Matus, administrator Konstantin Grigoryants, as well as players Rasul Çaryýew, Güýçmyrat Annagulyýew, Mekan Saparov, Ahmet Atayev, Welmyrat Ballakow, Mirza Beknazarov, Yazgylych Gurbanov, Didar Durdyýew, and Begench Akmammedov.
+In September 2025, Turkmen president Serdar Berdimuhamedov awarded the "Medal For the love of the Fatherland" medals to Arkadag members, including club president Arslanmyrat Amanow, former coach Vladimir Bayramov, assistants Ahmet Allaberdiyev and Pawel Matus, administrator Konstantin Grigoryants, as well as players Rasul Çaryýew, Güýçmyrat Annagulyýew, Mekan Saparov, Ahmet Atayev, Welmyrat Ballakow, Mirza Beknazarov, Yazgylych Gurbanov, Didar Durdyýew, and Begench Akmammedov.

 Stadiums

 Arkadag's main home ground is the 10,000-capacity Arkadag Stadium.
 Nusaý Stadium used to be the home ground of the club at some Ýokary Liga matches.
+Ashgabat Olympic Stadium hosted selected AFC Champions League Two matches.